Illinois Lawyers for National Vaccine Injury Compensation Program

 Actionable Injuries under the Act

-Although shoulder injuries (SIRVA) and Guillain-Barre syndrome following the flu shot are well known injuries included on the Vaccine Table, it is important to remember that while the vaccine that caused the injury must be included on the Vaccine Table, the type of injury itself does not.
-Many of the vaccine injury cases that we handle involve injuries not included on the table including among numerous others, ADEM, multiple sclerosis, transverse myelitis, rheumatoid arthritis, narcolepsy, vaccine site abscess, CIDP, seizure disorders, and small fiber neuropathy.
+Although shoulder injuries (SIRVA) and Guillain-Barre syndrome (GBS) following the flu shot are well known injuries included on the Vaccine Table, it is important to remember that while the vaccine that caused the injury must be included on the Vaccine Table, the type of injury itself does not.
+Many of the vaccine injury cases that we handle involve injuries not included on the table including among numerous others, ADEM, multiple sclerosis, transverse myelitis, vaccine site abscess, CIDP, seizure disorders, and small fiber neuropathy.

 Types of Compensation Available to Prevailing Petitioners